 - Take responsibility for your guilt and choice, and identify what you want from your life.
 If the current relationship isn’t going to provide you with that, acknowledge it and leave with integrity and respect, because you, your marriage and your partner all deserve that respect.

 - Be kind; remember you once loved this person and they may still love you deeply.
 Also, if there are children, you will be part of each other’s lives in creating a new reorganised family.

 “It’s important to remember that the legacy of the decades of shared life is bigger than the legacy of the affair,” says Esther Perel, Belgian therapist and author of The State of Affairs.
 There is something to be said about honouring the shared past.
 Being able to acknowledge the pain of the loss of the relationship and giving each other permission to move on without resentment isn’t easy, but it allows for ending the relationship with integrity and respect.

-Dr Zaidi is a British-registered clinical psychologist who works with individuals, couples and families in her private practice in Central, and as a mental health consultant for a number of international schools.
+Dr Zaidi is a British-registered clinical psychologist who provides personal support and therapy for adults, teens, children, couples, and families in her private practice in Central, and works as a mental health consultant for a number of NGOs and international corporations.